keijiro/PostProcessingUtilities/README.md

 ![animation](http://i.imgur.com/YRuF7nAl.png)

-It creates a clone of the profile when starting the Play mode, and thus it can avoid modifying the profile asset on changes.
+It creates a clone of the profile when starting the Play mode, and thus it can avoid modifying the profile asset with changes.
 This is similar to [`Renderer.material`][RendererMaterial] that automatically creates a clone of a material on changes.